jamesrharwood/thesis/chapters/appendix/ideas.md

 * Make them prominent in author instructions.
 * Placing checklists earlier in the PDFs that are automatically created by journal submission systems.
-* Publicize when reporting guidelines are used by reviewers.
+* Publicise when reporting guidelines are used by reviewers.

 ######## Who could do this: Publishers, Funders, Ethics committees, Institutions, Preprint servers, Conference organisers, Registries